rajeevsd123/ai-case-study/README.md

 Presagen has raised a total of $5.5M in funding over 3 rounds.
 Their latest funding was raised on Aug 1, 2021 from a Seed round.
  Presagen is funded by 3 investors.
 Morgan Stanley and Jungle Capital are the most recent investors.
 The third investor is 3Lines.

-[Life Whisperer]( https://www.lifewhisperer.com/) is subsidiary of Presagen  has raised a total of $4.5M in funding over 1 round.
+[Life Whisperer]( https://www.lifewhisperer.com/) is subsidiary of Presagen and has raised a total of $4.5M in funding over 1 round.
 This was a Seed round raised on Nov 6, 2018.
 Life Whisperer is funded by 3 investors.
 3Lines and Department of State Development South Australia are the most recent investors.